Gozunga/self-hosted-ai-starter-kit/README.md

 # Self-hosted AI starter kit

+## Cloned from original repo to normalize the networking configuration for the docker-compose file to be more compatible with Coolify

 **Self-hosted AI Starter Kit** is an open-source Docker Compose template designed to swiftly initialize a comprehensive local AI and low-code development environment.

 ![n8n.io - Screenshot](https://raw.githubusercontent.com/n8n-io/self-hosted-ai-starter-kit/main/assets/n8n-demo.gif)